saoudh/Reinforcement-Learning/README.md

 Parameters.
 The neural network has 25 neurons and 1 layer and runs over 100 episodes.
 Batch Normalization is used too for stabilization.

 ### 3.2 Performance
-The algorithm converges after 60 episodes with only 25 neurons.
-With higher number of neurons like 150 neurons it will converge much faster.
+For testing purposes only 25 neurons and 1 layer is used.
+It converges after 60 episodes.
+With 150 neurons it converges after under 10 episodes with this implementation.

 ![pendulum performance](https://github.com/saoudh/Reinforcement-Learning/blob/master/DDPG-master/screenshots/pendulum-performance.png)